GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ### ⬆️ Improved

 ### ✅ Added
+ChannelListViewModel.State now has ChannelListViewModel.State.Result and ChannelListViewModel.State.Error so
+there are different classes to deal with a correct result and a failed one.
 ### ⚠️ Changed
 - Swipe options of `ChannelListView` component:
     - "Channel more" option is now not shown by default because we are not able to provide generic, default implementation for it.
     If you want to make this option visible, you need to set `app:streamUiChannelOptionsEnabled="true"` explicitly to `io.getstream.chat.android.ui.channel.list.ChannelListView` component.
     - "Channel delete" option has now default implementation.
 Clicking on the "delete" icon shows AlertDialog asking to confirm Channel deletion operation.

 ### ❌ Removed